Inflation Risk Definition

-Mr. A working in a Law firm intends to retire at the age of 50 years.
-He is currently 30 years of age and has 20 more years before the age at which he intends to retire.
-He is currently saving $5000 every year and intends to achieve his goal of saving $200000 to buy a house by the end of 20 years.
+Mr. A working in a Law firm, intends to retire at the age of 50 years.
+He is currently 30 years of age and has 20 more years before the age at which he wants to retire.
+He is now saving $5000 every year and wants to save $200000 to buy a house by the end of 20 years.

 The same objective can be achieved by investing in a low-risk investment strategy delivering a 6% -7% return.

-Due to this Inflation Risk, the House which Mr. A intends to purchase at the end of 20 years will cost $438225.
+Due to this Risk, the House, which Mr. A intends to purchase at the end of 20 years, will cost $438225.

-However, due to this, Mr. A will not be able to meet the objective using the same strategy.
-Now to achieve his stated objective he will have two options which are enumerated below:
+However, due to this, Mr. A will not meet the objective using the same strategy.
+Now to achieve his stated purpose, he will have two options, which are enumerated below:

 - Invest his money in high-risk instruments